Ouled Rechache District

-Its name comes from the largest throne in the community of the Amazigh, before becoming the name of the District.
+Its name comes from the largest throne in the community of the Amazigh, before becoming the name of the district.

 Climate

 Oued Rechache District is characterized by the steppe climate which prevails in the Aures highlands.
-This climate is transitional between the Mediterranean climate and the dry desert climate that is characterized by continental rain conditions ranging from 300–500 mm per year.
+This climate is transitional between the Mediterranean climate and the dry desert climate that is characterized by continental rain conditions ranging from 300 to 500 mm per year.
 Rain is not regular, with monthly extreme thermal sensitivity, and most days of the winter feature ice.

 This climate entails hot dry in summers exceeding 35 C, with cold, snowy winters, where temperatures sometimes reach to less than −3 C.

 Community

 The population of Olad Rechache district is 52,993 according to 1998 statistics.
-The people are mainly Amazigh (Chaouia).
+The people are mainly Amazigh.

-Customs and traditions

-The Oulad Rechace population does not differ much from the rest of the Amazigh in terms of customs and traditions. are steeped in the throne is a large inherited from ancestors in the way of their dress such Jalaba and Albernos.
-It has the oldest of the Amazigh Pass in North Africa – Ksksoo (couscous) is best of Arashashien (Oulad Rechache Peoples) dishes.
-It dates to the pre-Islam, in addition to Achakhcokha dish and other delicious dishes that are still present on the table despite the factors of civilization.